OPTIONAL: 3 NIGHT PRE-CRUISE TOUR IN PRAGUE

-OVERNIGHT: Hotel Thalia (or similar) (3 nights)
+OVERNIGHT: Hotel Eurostars Thalia or similar hotel (3 nights)

-This morning meet your escort in the lobby.
+This morning, meet your escort in the lobby.
 Our morning walking tour reveals why Prague, which was never bombed in WWII, is considered one of Europe’s most attractive cities.
 The historic city center is a UNESCO World Heritage Site.
 Stroll through Old Town, dominated by the twin spires of St. Tyn Church.
 Stop at the iconic Astronomical Clock, built in 1399, where the saints come marching in, every hour on the hour!
 Then board our private tram car to Prague Castle and the adjacent Strahov Monastery, a stunning room holding the literary treasures of the Czech Republic.
 This afternoon is free to explore Prague’s Old Town, Wenceslas Square and charming cafes.
 Enjoy lunch on your own, with many restaurants and eateries all around.
 (B)

 OPTIONAL TOUR: Take a fun optional excursion to Prague’s own U Flecku Brewery (founded in 1499) with a Pilsner beer tasting and lunch.

 Day 3: Thursday, July 21